ClimateImpactLab/downscaleCMIP6/README.rst

 This work is the result of many years worth of work by members of the `Climate Impact Lab <https://impactlab.org>`_, but would not have been possible without many contributions from across the wider scientific and computing communities.

 Specifically, we would like to acknowledge the World Climate Research Programme's Working Group on Coupled Modeling, which is responsible for CMIP, and we would like to thank the climate modeling groups for producing and making their model output available.
+We would particularly like to thank the modeling institutions whose results are included as an input to this repository (listed above) for their contributions to the CMIP6 project and for responding to (and in most cases, granting) our requests for license waivers.

 We would also like to thank Lamont-Doherty Earth Observatory, the `Pangeo Consortium <https://github.com/pangeo-data>`_ (and especially the `ESGF Cloud Data Working Group <https://pangeo-data.github.io/pangeo-cmip6-cloud/#>`_) and Google Cloud and the Google Public Datasets program for making the `CMIP6 Google Cloud collection <https://console.cloud.google.com/marketplace/details/noaa-public/cmip6>`_ possible.
 In particular we're extremely grateful to `Ryan Abernathey <https://github.com/rabernat>`_, `Naomi Henderson <https://github.com/naomi-henderson>`_, `Charles Blackmon-Luca <https://github.com/charlesbluca>`_, `Aparna Radhakrishnan <https://github.com/aradhakrishnanGFDL>`_, Julius Busecke (`@jbusecke <https://github.com/jbusecke>`_), and Charles Stern (`@cisaacstern <https://github.com/cisaacstern>`_) for the huge amount of work they've done to translate the ESGF CMIP6 netCDF archives into consistently-formattted, analysis-ready zarr stores on Google Cloud.